bl1231/bilbomd-worker/README.md

 - 1.4.0
   - Add new functions for converting PDB to CRD and PSF.
   - Enforce Python style guidelines with Black.
-  - Add `pdb2crd.py` script for creating teh CHARMM input file for PDB to CRD.
+  - Add `pdb2crd.py` script for creating the CHARMM input file for PDB to CRD.
 - 1.3.1
   - Close fs streams properly so we don't have dangling NFS lock files.
 - 1.3.0